kperez42/kperez42/README.md

- ### 👋 Hi, I’m @kperez42
+ ###  Hi, I’m @kperez42

-- 👀 I’m interested in software development, game design, and AI.
+-  I’m interested in software development, game design, and AI.
-- 🌱 I’m currently learning C++, Swift, and advanced computer science concepts.
+-  I’m currently learning C++, Swift, and advanced computer science concepts.
-- 💞️ I’m looking to collaborate on open-source projects and game development.
+-  I’m looking to collaborate on open-source projects and game development.
-- 📫 How to reach me: perezkevin640@gmail.com
+-  How to reach me: perezkevin640@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have experience in both healthcare and tech, and I enjoy working on side projects like gaming PCs and handcrafted collectibles!

 <!---